tdewolff/minify/README.md

 ---

 Minify is a minifier package written in [Go][1].
 It provides HTML5, CSS3, JS, JSON, SVG and XML minifiers and an interface to implement any other minifier.
 Minification is the process of removing bytes from a file (such as whitespace) without changing its output and therefore shrinking its size and speeding up transmission over the internet and possibly parsing.
-The implemented minifiers are high performance and streaming (which implies O(n)).
+The implemented minifiers are high performance and streaming, which implies O(n).

-The core functionality associates minification functions with mimetypes, allowing embedded resources (like CSS or JS within HTML files) to be minified as well.
-Users can add new implementations that are triggered based on the mimetype (or pattern), or redirect to an external command (like ClosureCompiler, UglifyCSS, ...).
+The core functionality associates mimetypes with minification functions, allowing embedded resources (like CSS or JS within HTML files) to be minified as well.
+Users can add new implementations that are triggered based on a mimetype (or pattern), or redirect to an external command (like ClosureCompiler, UglifyCSS, ...).

 #### Table of Contents